zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### close `String`

-Fires when the drop-down list is closed
+Fired when the suggestion popup of the widget is closed by the user.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Example
     <kendo:autoComplete close="handle_close">